adaptive-intelligent-robotics/Kheperax/README.md

 - **Description**: Kheperax environment with a target position for the robot to reach.

 #### Key Features:
+- `TargetKheperaxConfig` contains the same parameters as `KheperaxConfig`, plus additional target-related parameters:
   - **Target Position**: Defines a specific point in the maze for the robot to reach.
-Default position: (0.15, 0.9)
+Default position: `(0.15, 0.9)`
   - **Target Radius**: Specifies the size of the target area.
      - Default radius: 0.05
      - The episode ends when the robot enters this radius.
 - **Reward Function**:
    - At each step, the reward is the negative distance to the target center.
    - This encourages the robot to move towards the target.